This blog will take you through –

 Qlik Sense is the second BI tool launched by Qlik after QlikView.
 For people who have struggled to gather data insights from conventional methods, Qlik Sense acts as a powerful tool.
 By acting as a self-service business tool, Qlik Sense supports the work-from-anywhere-anytime movement and is a perfect fit for people who want to work from a remote location with their tablet, desktop, or laptop.

 Apart from being a robust tool for work-from-home needs, any device can be used to create Qlik Sense apps and visualizations.
-What makes Qlik Sense an interesting data discovery and analysis platform is its amazing features that enable individual users and companies to produce reports and analysis easily.
+What makes Qlik Sense an interesting data discovery and analysis platform is its amazing features that enable individual users and companies to produce reports and analyses easily.

 To gain an in-depth understanding of the popular BI, check out Power BI Certification from Intellipaat.